StopAntisemitism: Pro-Israel advocacy

-In November 2023, StopAntisemitism launched StopDontShop.org, a website that informs consumers about businesses which they believed supported Hamas in the Gaza war or which they believed express hatred towards the Jewish people or Israel.
+In November 2023, StopAntisemitism launched StopDontShop.org, a website that informs consumers about businesses it says supported Hamas in the Gaza war or expressed hatred toward Jewish people or Israel.

-An article by The Washington Post in April 2024 revealed that over 36 people had been fired from their jobs after the group exposed allegedly antisemitic comments made by the individuals based on the International Holocaust Remembrance Alliance's definition of antisemitism, which includes denying Israel's right to exist.
+In April 2024, The Washington Post reported that almost three dozen people had been suspended or fired from their jobs after the group alleged they had made antisemitic comments, based on the IHRA definition of antisemitism, which includes denying Israel's right to exist.